the highlight & the key of your trip !

 * and heads our team of guides

-Stuart is Canadian by birth but Provençal by heart, having devoted the past ten years of his life to exploring and leading groups along the trails of Provence.
+Stuart is Canadian by birth but Provençal by heart, having devoted the past fifteen years of his life to exploring and leading groups along the trails of Provence.
 An all-around specialist of the region, he’ll get you better acquainted with every aspect of the countryside.
 Always attentive to his groups – to their interests and hiking ambitions – every one of his week-long adventures becomes custom-tailored to his guests.
 And his picnics never cease to amaze.
 An avid bike rider, Stuart also leads our bike tours, dragging himself up his yearly pilgrimage to the summit of Mont Ventoux.

 Anne Charlotte - WALKING GUIDE